techidaily/site-extra-tips/source/_posts/updated-50plus-best-practices-in-video-text-design.md

 ![slide text effect](https://images.wondershare.com/filmora/article-images/2022/09/slide-text-effect.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/UoBCgLTmznE?si=MXXiGsd2qpd_DrzE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 Generally, the slide effect for text is accompanied by a highlighted background so that the text is legible.
 It is suitable for showing important notes in a few sentences such as showing some facts about a place.
 The effect is widely used in videos related to news or videos where there are more photos and texts and less voice narration.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/KaqfZcWg5sE?si=LPmSKk7AFp8VxDFD" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### 10\.
 Stripe Text Effect